withastro/astro/docs/src/pages/en/guides/styling.md

 ## Astro component styles

 By default, all Astro component styles are **scoped**, meaning they only apply to the current component.
-This can be very easy to work with, as you only have to worry about what’s in your current document at any given time.
+This can be very easy to work with, as you only have to worry about what's in your current document at any given time.

 ```html
 <!-- src/components/MyComponent.astro -->